cosinekitty/astronomy/source/js/README.md

 <a name="InverseRefraction"></a>

 ## InverseRefraction(refraction, bent_altitude) ⇒ <code>number</code>
-Calculates the inverse of an atmospheric refraction angle.

-Given an observed altitude angle that includes atmospheric refraction, calculate the negative angular correction to obtain the unrefracted altitude.
-This is useful for cases where observed horizontal coordinates are to be converted to another orientation system, but refraction first must be removed from the observed position.

 **Kind**: global function
 **Returns**: <code>number</code> - The angular adjustment in degrees to be added to the
      altitude angle to correct for atmospheric lensing.
      This will be less than or equal to zero.
+**Brief**: Calculates the inverse of an atmospheric refraction angle.

+Given an observed altitude angle that includes atmospheric refraction, calculate the negative angular correction to obtain the unrefracted altitude.
+This is useful for cases where observed horizontal coordinates are to be converted to another orientation system, but refraction first must be removed from the observed position.

 | Param | Type | Description |
 | --- | --- | --- |